nerinejoewondo/Coursera_Capstone/Explore_Toronto/README.md

-# Submission for Coursera IBM project
+# Submission for a peer-graded assignment (IBM Applied Data Science Capstone)